 Pediatric & Adult Dermatology

 The Dermatology Clinic at Blue Mountain Hospital District provides full spectrum skincare for both adult and pediatric patients.
-Dr. Oliver Wisco and his team from Dermatology Health Specialists in Bend see patients in Grant County 2 days each month.
+Dr. Oliver Wisco and his team from Dermatology Health Specialists in Bend see patients in Grant County 3 consecutive days each month.
 Dr. Wisco founded Dermatology Health Specialists to provide dermatology care to Central and Eastern Oregon, and his passion for rural health care brought him to serve our community.

 To make an appointment contact your Primary Care Provider for a referral or call 541-575-2060.